sschreier/SschreierTopbarNotifications/README.md

  - select the viewports in which the area should be shown
  - select, if the icon should obtain from the select field or a snippet
  - select the icon from the select field (which you can find here: https://github.com/shopware/platform/tree/master/src/Storefront/Resources/app/storefront/dist/assets/icon/default )
+ - set the icon via snippet
- - set the icon color and hover icon color
+ - set the icon color and hover icon color (*1)
- - set the icon width and height in pixels
+ - set the icon width and height in pixels (*1)
- - set the distance between the icon and the content
+ - set the distance between the icon and the content (*1)
- - set the font color and hover font color of the content
+ - set the font color and hover font color of the content (*1)
+ - set the font size of the content in pixels (*1)
+ - select, if the content should obtain from the text editor or a snippet
+ - set the content via the text editor
+ - set the content via snippet
  - select the position of the content, for example icon on the left and content on the right or icon on the right and content on the left
  - select the orientation of the area (left, center or right)
  - set a link for the area
  - select the link target of the area, for example in the current tab, in a new tab or in a modalbox

 ## Available snippets to customize the content or the icons
+ - ContentTextEditorTopBarArea1
+ - ContentTextEditorTopBarArea2
+ - ContentTextEditorTopBarArea3
+ - ContentTextEditorTopBarArea4
  - ContentTopBarArea1
  - ContentTopBarArea2
  - ContentTopBarArea3